HMarzban/ned/README.md

 	__proto__: Object
 }
 ```
-through each router and component you can create module <a href=""> see add module </a>,
+through each router and component you can create module [see add module](#add-module),
 by `pubsub` you can have published/subscribe strategy to access your data entire you project.

 ## Add Module

 The module is a small part of `component` or `router` which might repeat more than once in their target.
-For add, a new module to your project run `ned add` then chose `module` after this part cli need a target of your module witch to be a router or component, at last, cli gives a list of your component or router base on your chose ,and you should select one of the existing targets, at the end cli gives you help code like below:
+For add, a new module to your project run `ned add` then chose `module` after this part CLI need a target of your module witch to be a **router** or **component**,then  CLI gives a list of your component or router base on your chose ,and you should select one of the existing targets, at the end cli gives you help code like below:
 ```bash
 [Ned Cli]: Don.
 Module "chart" added successfully."
 [Ned Cli][Help]:You can now copy and paste module config below on your route/componet.controller() application.